raspberrypilearning/octapi-public-key-cryptography/en/step_7.md

 To reiterate, in order to generate the public key, two prime numbers A and B need to be selected as the private keys.
 The public key is the product of the two - AB = A * B.

 Generating two private key primes to create a semi-prime public key is much more straightforward than factoring a semi-prime to find out the original two prime numbers.
-You can run [this program](resources/semi_prime_standalone.py) which does exactly this - you might want to use this to generate some private keys so that you can test them on the OctaPi later.
+You can run [this program](resources/semi_prime_standalone.py) which does exactly this - you might want to use it to generate some private keys so that you can test them on the OctaPi later.

 ### Can I just choose my favourite prime number as my private key?